 I obtained my UC in Nursing from University College of Health Sciences in Stockholm, Sweden in 1985 and worked clinically for more than ten years as an RN within the academic hospital system in the Stockholm area.
 I have held different positions as a nurse within the fields of hematology, clinical immunology and sexually transmissible infections including HIV.
 As a Research Coordinator I coordinated several phase II and III clinical trials in the fields of anti-retroviral therapy and therapeutic HIV vaccines.
 Doing translational research within the HIV field, I completed an MSc in Chemistry at Stockholm University in 2001 and a PhD in Nursing at Karolinska Institutet in 2003.
-At present, I am a Docent (Associate Professor) in Care Sciences and holds a position as Senior Lecturer in Nursing at Karolinska Institutet where I am joint lead of the Innovative Care research group focusing on interdiciplinary health care science research and on improving its translation into practice by linking research, education and practice.
+At present, I am a Docent (Associate Professor) in Care Sciences and holds a position as Senior Lecturer in Nursing at Karolinska Institutet where I am joint lead of the Division of Innovative Care Research focusing on interdiciplinary health care science research and on improving its translation into practice by linking research, education and practice.
 I am affiliated to the Lampic & Wettergren research group and have a clinical affiliation to the Department of Infectious Diseases at Karolinska University Hospital.
 Since 2013, I am also holding a part-time position as Reader in Nursing at the School of Health Sciences at City, University of London, United Kingdom.

 Medicine doktor, Karolinska Institutet, 2003

 Sjuksköterskeexamen/legitimerad sjuksköterska, Stockholms läns landstings vårdhögskola, 1985